Vivendi raises profit goal on games strength

 SFR added only 40,000 new mobile customers on long-term contracts and 24,000 broadband customers in the quarter, compared with larger rival France Telecom's 320,000 new mobile contract customers.

-Analysts say over time Iliad's arrival to the market will make established players SFR, France Telecom and Bouygues Telecom structurally less profitable.
+Analysts say over time Iliad's arrival to the market will make established players SFR, France Telecom FTE.PA and Bouygues Telecom (BOUY.PA) structurally less profitable.

 Despite the challenges, Vivendi Chief Financial Officer Philippe Capron said SFR was making progress adapting to the new reality in France.